Mitchel/Mitchel/README.md

 ### Hi there 👋

-My name is Mitchel Jansen, I am currently 23 years old and live in Utrecht (The Netherlands).
-In my spare time I am involved in Front-end development, I like to experiment with new functions related to development.
-I also do some craftwork in Photoshop and Illustrator.
-In addition, I am currently studying Software Development at the MBO Utrecht.
-Besides studying and working on my hobby I am also a radio presenter at a regional broadcaster in Utrecht.
+My name is **Mitchel Jansen**, I am currently 23 years old and live in Utrecht (The Netherlands).
+In my spare time I am involved in **Front-end development**, I like to experiment with **new functions** related to development.
+I also do some craftwork in **Photoshop and Illustrator**.
+In addition, I am currently studying **Software Development** at the MBO Utrecht.
+Besides studying and working on my hobby I am also a **radio presenter** at a regional broadcaster in Utrecht.

 If you are interested in working together or just want to have a nice (😄) conversation, please contact me at 📫 [email@mitcheljansen.nl](mailto:email@mitcheljansen.nl), or send me a message on Discord: **Mitchel#1111**.